kevinschoenberg/CEP2/README.md

 The Final_project folder contains the code for the Kitchen Guard Application

-And the data and mosquitto folder contains configuration files for the Pi.
+The data and mosquitto folder contains configuration files for the Pi.

 At last the example.local contains the files for the Server Pc.